StopCOVID NI proximity App: additional information

 The contact tracing team can then reach out to those contacts and warn them to take extra precautions.

 You do not sign up to receive a text.
 Everyone who has tested positive for COVID-19 will receive a message inviting them to use the digital service.

-If you choose not to - or cannot - use the digital service, the contact tracing service will also try to call you to make sure they have all the details needed to protect others.
+If you do not use the digital service, the contact tracing service will also try to call you to make sure they have all the details needed to protect others.

 Testing positive and self-isolation